 A Peak Level Event occurs whenever CO concentrations are greater than 100 PPM.
-The display will alternate between "PCO" and the currently measured CO concentration, (0-999), even if that concentration has returned to 0 PPM, (see Peak Level Memory section below to display peak level CO from the event).
+The display will alternate between "PCO" and the currently measured CO concentration, (0-999), followed by the voice message "Warning, Carbon Monoxide".
+This will occur even if the unit HAS NOT YET entered alarm condition.
+(Refer to Section 2 for Alarm Response Times.)
+If the CO concentration has returned to 0 PPM, the display will continue to alternate between "PCO" and the currently measured CO concentration, 0 PPM.
+The voice message will discontinue when the concentration is below 100 PPM, (see Peak Level Memory section below to display the peak level CO from the event).
 The display will alternate continuously on AC power, and will briefly display once every minute on DC only.
 This will continue until:

-- 1. The unit goes into alarm or, - CO concentration level drops below 100 PPM and the user clears the Peak CO Memory, (see Peak Level Memory Reset section below)
+- 1. The unit goes into alarm or, - 2.
+CO concentration level drops below 100 PPM and the user clears the Peak CO Memory, (see Peak Level Memory Reset section below).

 If the CO concentration is greater than 30 PPM and less than 100 PPM, the display will indicate the measured CO concentration only.
+No voice message will occur.